cncf/toc/tags/README.md

 * prior to submitting their application for CNCF consideration
 * after submitting their application for CNCF consideration
-* for guidance in moving levels within the CNCF upon direction by the CNCF Technical Oversight Committee (TOC) or Linux Foundation staff
+* for guidance in moving levels within the CNCF
+* upon direction by the CNCF Technical Oversight Committee (TOC) or Linux Foundation staff

 Project engagement within the Cloud Native ecosystem is a vital way to raise project visibility as well as gain insights from technical leaders in the CNCF community for project maintainers.

-As the Technical Advisory Groups (TAGs) are an entry point for many projects to engage with the Cloud Native ecosystem, TAGs are encouraged to guide projects to join the TAGs, Working Groups, collaborate with other projects as well as explore various avenues to further engage with the greater community.
+As the Technical Advisory Groups (TAGs) are an entry point for many projects to engage with the Cloud Native ecosystem, TAGs are encouraged to guide projects to join the TAGs, Working Groups, collaborate with other projects for development of specifications or promote interoperability as well as explore various avenues to further engage with the greater community.

 ### Technical Leadership
 The TAGs should strive to present the TOC with easily understandable and votable "propositions", each of which is supported by clear written evidence.
-A proposition may be “to approve this project for incubation based on this “to approve this landscape document based on these clear goals and evidence that it achieves them”.
+A proposition may be “to approve this project for incubation based on ..." or “to approve this landscape document under its clear goals and the evidence that it achieves them”.
 It is of utmost importance that the information and proposals provided to the TOC by TAGs be highly accurate and unbiased, driven by the goal to improve the CNCF as a whole, rather than benefit one project or company over another.
 We believe that the rising tide lifts all boats, and that is our goal.

 Key ideas here: